maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ```

 If on the other hand, you issue `hub_runtime.hub.port.B.motor.pwm(40)` and then do `get()`s,
-this changes (note that PWM is a frm of power control).
+this changes (note that PWM is a form of power control).
 The first number returned is ~40.
 If you slow the motor with your hand, you see the first number drop, but the last number stays at 40: with constant power, the speed reduces with friction.